Cya998/SEDay5/README.md

 How do headings and subheadings improve the readability and organization of technical documents?
 What are some best practices for creating effective headings and subheadings?
 What should be included in the introduction of a Readme to immediately inform users about what the product does?

-How can you succinctly convey the purpose and key features of a product?
+12.How can you succinctly convey the purpose and key features of a product?

+By using a One-Sentence Summary for example: "This software automates data analysis, allowing users to generate reports in seconds."

+By listing features as bullet points

+By including a Quick Start Guide with all this info.

+By providing links to documentation, FAQs, and support channels.